 Given their smaller size, hatchets are excellent tools for more intricate bushcraft tasks.
 They are the perfect instrument for shelter design or carving and crafting woodworking projects.
 In a bind, hatchets work when cutting through bone and cartilage if you do not have a field dressing knife on you following a hunt.

 The frequency with which you sharpen your hatchet will depend on how often you use it and what you are using it for.
-If you purchased a high-quality hatchet, only go camping once or twice a year, and use it sparingly, you will not need to sharpen it frequently.
+If you purchased a high-quality hatchet, only go camping once or twice a year, and use it sparingly, you may not need to sharpen it frequently.

 Many professionals sharpen knives and axes for a living.
 If you don’t have the time to give your hatchet the proper maintenance it deserves, consider taking it to someone who does.

-The Best Bushcraft Knives of 2023
+The Best Tactical Knives of 2024

-The Best Tactical Knives of 2023
+The Best Tactical Knives of 2024

 Known by many names, a tactical knife generally refers to a hardworking, do-all blade.
 Here, we review the best folding and fixed-blade knives for every budget and use.